Movie List Monster Bios

 ends on a cliff hanger.

-which was based on a Mattel line of toys (which, interestingly
+on a Mattel line of toys (which, interestingly enough,

-enough, featured Godzilla and Rodan even though neither
+featured Godzilla and Rodan even though neither appeared

-then slipped into obscurity for more than half a decade
+into obscurity for more than half a decade before

-should be obvious: with an upcoming US release The
+should be obvious: with an upcoming US release of

 Return of Godzilla (1984) under the Godzilla

-what better time to bring back one of Godzilla's old
+1985 marquee, what better time to bring back one

 Demonicus is not alone, though.
 With him is a giant aquatic